-We strongly recommend liable entities seek professional, independent advice on their specific circumstances if they do not understand the requirements or believe that they may have difficulty fulfilling their obligations.
+The agency strongly recommends liable entities seek professional and independent advice on their specific circumstances if they do not understand the requirements or believe that they may have difficulty fulfilling their obligations.

 About The Clean Energy Regulator